How to Write Positive Affirmations for Depression

 Table of Contents

-If you are experiencing depression, you may be familiar with the feelings of sadness, low mood and even hopelessness.
-When the things that you used to enjoy no longer interest you, or you notice feelings of worthlessness, it can feel like you’ve become caught in a downwards spiral.
-In the throes of depression, it can be hard to see anything positive in your life.
+If you are experiencing depression, you may be familiar with the feelings of sadness, low mood, and even hopelessness.
+When the things that you used to enjoy no longer interest you, or you notice feelings of worthlessness, it can feel like you’ve become caught in a downward spiral.

 Chronic depression can also result in brain inflammation.
 A study of those who had lived with depression for over 10 years, with little antidepressant treatment, showed over 30% more brain inflammation when compared to control patients without depression.
 Inflammation of the brain cells can lead to difficulties with brain development, memory, and learning.

-Fortunately, appropriate antidepressant treatment, seeing a therapist or using techniques taught through CBT can all help to manage depression and its physical effects on the brain.
+Fortunately, appropriate antidepressant treatment, seeing a therapist, and using techniques taught through CBT can all help to manage depression and its physical effects on the brain.
 There is also some evidence that writing and repeating affirmations can help with the symptoms of depression.